keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 application-aware interconnects.

 <!-- この論文でつくるシミュレータ -->
-In this paper, we design and develop a prototype of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
-Our proposed simulator takes a set of communication patterns of applications and a cluster configuration as its input and simulates the congestion on each link of the interconnect.
-To allow the simulation of dynamic and application-aware interconnects, the routing module of the simulator accepts communication patterns as its input and dynamically makes routing decision based on the pattern.
-Furthermore, the simulator is capable of concurrently running multiple jobs to reproduce a realistic HPC cluster environment.
-Job scheduling, node selection and process mapping are also simulated.
-This simulator is designed to be lightweight and fast to allow research and development based on trial and error.
+This paper proposes a prototype of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
+Our developed simulator takes a set of communication patterns of applications and a cluster configuration as its input and simulates the congestion on each link of the interconnect.
 In addition to the simulator, we also design and develop a custom profiler to extract communication patterns from applications for use in conjunction with our proposed simulator.

 <!-- この論文の貢献 -->
 The contributions of this paper are summarized as follows: